e-dorigatti/hyperband-snakemake/README.md

 # Customization
-In its present state, the generator script creates by default the logistic regression example just explained, but adapting it to your needs is easy.
-This script uses [Jinja2][jinja] to render three templates:
+In its present state, the generator script creates by default the logistic regression example explained above, but adapting it to your needs is easy:

- 1. The [Snakefile][snake-tmpl], containing the logic to run the script and promote good configurations to the next stage.
+ 1. Write a training script, similar to the [provided example][train-tmpl], that takes as command line arguments the path to a file with the hyper-parameters and the allocated budget.
+It should write a numeric value to be minimized in the search process to a file called `result` in the same directory as the configuration.
- 2. The [bash launch script][run-tmpl] that is invoked by the Snakefile and runs the [sample training script][train-tmpl].
-The training script should take as arguments the configuration file and the budget, and write the result to a file named `result` in the same directory as the configuration file (if you are maximizing a metric, write its negation instead).
+ 2. Customize the [random configuration template][config-tmpl] that is read by the training script.
+Thanks to [Jinja2][jinja], the generation of random hyper-parameters is contained in this template file and executed when you run the generation command.
+It can contain some custom logic, e.g. in the provided example the type of regularization (L1 or L2) is chosen based on the solver (SAGA or LBFGS).
+You are of course not restricted to any particular file type, as long as it is text-based.
- 3. The [random configuration][config-tmpl] that is read by the training script.
+ 3. Customize the [bash launch script][run-tmpl] that is invoked by the Snakefile and launches the training script you wrote in point (1).
+This can be used to provide further options to the training script, collect logs, clean temporary outputs, submit the training script to a cluster manager, and so on.
+If you feel this piece is redundant, you can call the training script directly from the Snakefile.
-    Thanks to Jinja2, the actual generation of random parameters is contained in the template file itself.
-There can be some custom logic, e.g. in the provided example the type of regularization (L1 or L2) is chosen based on the solver (SAGA or LBFGS).
-You are of course not restricted to any particular type of configuration, as long as it is text-based.
-For example, you can directly produce a [Python configuration file][python-cfg] and import it in the training script (if you are using Python, that is).
-This would save you the effort of writing code to read the configuration and instantiate the specified model.
+ 4. (Optional) Customize the [Snakefile][snake-tmpl], which contains the logic to run the script you customized in point (3) and promote good configurations to the next stage.
+You do not need to modify this template unless you require additional functionality from Snakemake, in which case you can modify the rule marked with a comment to suit your needs.

 These templates are rendered and saved in the output directory.
 This directory is now entirely portable, you just have to update `config['base_dir']` in the Snakefile.
-This variable should contain the path of the output dir, either absolute or relative to where you will run `snakemake`.
+This variable should contain the path of the root directory of the search configurations, either absolute or relative to where you will run `snakemake`.

 You can pass `--template-dir` to the generator to make it use your custom templates.
 Simply create a copy of the provided directory, modify to your needs,